Overview of Research Centers and Thematic Programs

 IFNH Research Centers

 Centers represent the scientific core of the institute.
 With the exception of the Center for Lipid Research, a long-standing Rutgers center of excellence, all of the IFNH centers are new and novel.
-Center directors are appointed by the Institute Director and the Chief Scientific Officer when there is sufficient interest and self-assembly of faculty and staff to warrant the formation of a center.
+Center directors are appointed by the Institute Director when there is sufficient interest and self-assembly of faculty and staff to warrant the formation of a center.
 Presently, the IFNH has four centers:

 - Center for Childhood Nutrition Education & Research directed by Dr. Daniel Hoffman